roshea6/cpe551-Final-Project/README.md

 # cpe551-Final-Project (Real Time Finger Digit Classifier)
 Final project for my Engineering Python course (CPE 551).
 A real time finger digit classifier for determining how many fingers are held up on a hand.
 Uses a convolutional neural network trained on a dataset I created to determine how many fingers are being held up on a hand in an image.

+"I pledge my honor that I have abided by the Stevens Honor System" -Ryan O'Shea

 ## Required Python Packages:
 <ul>